 - Teenager: Increasing coverage for driving, summer jobs, and college planning.

-Statistics in Canada show the highest childhood mortality risk is in the first year .
+Statistics in Canada show that the highest childhood mortality risk is in the first year.
 So, for families wanting early coverage, infant or toddler policies make sense.
 But any age can work, depending on your risk, comfort and budget.

 How Do You Apply for and Purchase a Life Insurance Policy for Your Child?